k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 import urllib.request
 ```

-Some characters cannot be part of a URL, like commas and >.
+Some characters cannot be part of a URL, like ','and '>'.
 When pasting a URL with comma's into your webbrowser it automatically translates those carachers into a different encoding before transmission.

 ```python
 #define the url you want to download